|Mr. Friendly, Mamacita & Chaps asking, "Yo! Where's our breakfast?"|

 We lost one of the four goats a year and a half ago, in April of 2017.
 After spending a month at my dad’s bedside in California, caring for him through his aggressive cancer and doing the unthinkable: saying goodbye to him, I returned home only to find myself right back in hospice.

 The vet prescribed a homemade “goat drench,” a concoction of corn oil, molasses and Gatorade, which I was to squirt into her mouth with a turkey baster.
 I squirted.
 She pursed her lips tight and jerked her head away.
 I pushed the baster into her mouth again.
 “Come on, beautiful.
 You have to eat something.”
-The site of the drench running out of the side of her mouth, leaving a sticky trail of brown and sugary oil on her beautiful fluffy coat, was as upsetting to me as her failing health.
+The sight of the drench running out of the side of her mouth, leaving a sticky trail of brown and sugary oil on her beautiful fluffy coat, was as upsetting to me as her failing health.
 I went back to the vet again and again, pleading for something, anything to help.

 Finally, the vet held my shoulders and stared straight into my eyes.
 “She’s 15,” the vet said.